chrisridd/yubikey-ssh/README.md

 ## Harder solution

-This will work with older OpenSSH servers, but it is a lot more fiddly.
-Again, you need to install a newer version of openssh, and also some software from Yubikey.
+This will work with older OpenSSH servers, but it is more fiddly.
+On Monterey you need to install a newer version of openssh.
+I'm not sure about Ventura, but you might want a newer openssh anyway for security reasons.
+On both you also need to install some software from Yubikey.

 ```
+# Monterey only?
 $ sudo port install openssh -xauth
+# Monterey and Ventura
 $ sudo port install yubico-piv-tool yubikey-manager
 ```